CrowdStrike/logscale-community-content/Log-Sources/README.md

 4. Select your content you would like included in your package
 5. Click Export Package and choose a temporary working directory

-## Build the Package via Git commandline
+## Build the Package via the Git commandline

 1. Extract the package zip file in the temporary directory